Efficient Methods for Min-Max Optimization with Dual-Linear Coupling: An Algorithm for Dual-Separable Problems

 \subsection{Strategy 1: Non-Uniform Historical Regularization}

+The full algorithm variant is given in \Cref{algo:sep:historic}.
+Regarding per-iteration complexity, the exact arguments of \Cref{sec:stochastic:historic} apply, except that the update defining $\y_k$ occurs at cost $\tilde{O}(n/N)$ instead of $\tilde{O}(n)$.
+Thus, the total per-iteration complexity is $\tilde{O}(nd/N)$.

-Here, we do not assume that $\wP_k = 0$, and so will cancel both the lines~\eqref{eq:sep:gap2_cancellation} and~\eqref{eq:sep:gap3_primal}.
+As for the analysis, we do not assume that $\wP_k = 0$, and so will cancel both the lines~\eqref{eq:sep:gap2_cancellation} and~\eqref{eq:sep:gap3_primal}.
 The resulting complexity will depend on the sampling probabilities $\pb$ and regularization weights $\bgam$ through the following constants: